AyaanByte/java-practice-journey/README.md

 # Java Practice Journey

 Welcome to my Java Practice Journey!
 This repository is a collection of all my personal practice exercises, challenges, related to **Java** programming.
-As I continue to learn and improve my Java skills, I will be adding more advanced topics such as **Advanced Java**, frameworks, and much more.
+It’s a personal learning log - As I continue to learn and improve my Java skills, I will be adding more advanced topics such as **Advanced Java**, frameworks, and much more.

 ## Current Status